-Now, this wasn’t the “Dear Diary,” you wrote as a child, writing out what you ate for breakfast or about the cute kid sitting in front of you in math class.
+Now, this assignment wasn’t the “Dear Diary,” you wrote as a child, writing out what you ate for breakfast or about the cute kid sitting in front of you in math class.
 No, this is something more and something less at the same time.
 It is true creative freedom, which can be both liberating and terrifying.

-The assignment itself was simple: create at least fifty different entries.
+The assignment then was simple: create at least fifty different entries.
 The only catch was that there had to be some variety in the styles of entries, but what those styles were, was ultimately up to you.

 Here is my challenge to you: you have three months to create at least fifty different journal entries, however you choose to do it.
 When you make it to fifty, share a picture of one of your favourite entries with us on your favourite social media platform!

 Whether it’s Grandma’s Borscht or just delicious chocolate chip cookies, this will be a place where you’ll be able to keep your recipes safely tucked away!

 Even if it’s just the little things, like you enjoyed a cup of tea!

-It could be magazine clippings, a photo, a doodle, a sticker, a business card you liked- anything that you think is neat belongs in your art journal.
+It could be magazine clippings, a photo, a doodle, a sticker, a business card you liked.
+Anything that you think is neat belongs in your art journal.

-- 101 Goals.
-This is one I really recommend, as it makes you think about what you really want out of life.
-The first 20-30 goals will be easy, the next 20-30 will take a little more thought, and the remaining ones will require imagination, searching online, or talking to people to discover what is hidden deep within you.
+This is one I recommend, as it makes you think about what you really want out of life.
+The first 20-30 goals will be easy.
+The next 20-30 will take a little more thought.
+Finally, the remaining goals ones will require imagination, searching online, or talking to people to discover what is hidden deep within you.